I absolutely love foraging and I’m writing this post hoping to inspire others to forage too.

 I don’t include everything but the kitchen sink because a heavy backpack makes my shoulders ache.

-I take small freezer or food bags with me so that I can separate each herb that I collect.
-I take them back out again when I get home to prepare them.
+I take freezer or food bags along with me so that I can separate each herb that I collect.
+However if I’m gathering berries its best to take containers because they may squash easily.

 When I place the herbs inside the bag I stick on a label and write the herbs name on it.
 Some days I collect several different herbs so this makes them easily recognisable.